 2. 304 Stainless Steel

-Accounting for about 50% of all stainless steel in the world, 304 is a workhorse for good reason.
-It's great at resisting corrosion, and it's weldable.
+This stainless steel alloy is pretty popular.
+Representing about half of all stainless steel products in the world, 304 is a workhorse.
+It boasts excellent corrosion resistance and it's weldable.

 Of course, it's not perfect.
 In a high-chloride environment, such as near the ocean, it tends to pit.
-But it's otherwise tough, strong, and lasting.
+Otherwise, this steel is tough, strong, and lasts.

-Applications for 304 stainless steel include places where beauty and/or cleanliness are important, such as:
+Applications for 304 stainless steel include places and products where beauty and/or cleanliness are important, such as:

 - Architectural projects